Vast Wilderness Shaped By Grazing And Fire: Offers Delight & Disaster

 Perhaps this would be an untimely end to our quest to explore Arizona’s oldest, largest and hardly known national forest wilderness only 60 miles northeast of Phoenix.

-Marking the western skyline on Highway 87 from Mesa to Payson, the Mazatzals (possibly Aztec word for “place of the deer”) are rugged purple peaks, deep red rock canyons and rolling desert range country climbing from the Verde to the 7000-foot divide.
-Vegetation includes Sonoran Desert shrub, semidesert grasslands, mountain shrubs, pinion-juniper woodlands, and ponderosa pine and Douglas fir—much burned off with remnants in canyons and basins.
+Marking the western skyline on Highway 87 from Mesa to Payson, the Mazatzal Mountains (possibly Aztec word for “place of the deer”) are rugged purple peaks, deep red rock canyons, and rolling desert range country climbing from the Verde to the 7000-foot divide.
+Vegetation includes Sonoran Desert shrub, semidesert grasslands, mountain shrubs, pinion-juniper woodlands, Arizona cypress, and ponderosa pine and Douglas fir forest—much burned off with remnants in canyons and basins.

-Our two January 2019 loop trips from the Verde River (from Horseshoe Reservoir and historic Sheep Bridge) passed through rangeland mostly recovered from fire.
+In January 2019, we did two loop trips from the Verde River (from Horseshoe Reservoir and historic Sheep Bridge) passing through rangeland mostly recovered from fire.
 Ranching history was evident in old fences and structures such as Club Cabin ruins.
 Trips were enhanced by abundant water, lush grass, and early spring flowers from wet winter.
+Some trail sections were difficult to find but overall going was pretty good.

-I rested while David went down the trail a quarter mile to the next intermittent stream, a tributary to Canyon Creek (the lower end was dry when we crossed it two days before).
+I rested while David went down the trail a quarter mile and dropped down the next intermittent stream, a tributary to Canyon Creek (the lower end was dry when we crossed it two days before).
 About an hour later he came back with two full water bottles.
 Revived, I followed him down to the drainage and two beautiful pools.

 (Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)